cleveland-youth-football/7824/content/Roosevelt Notes.md

 - Run Y Indy 1 F* once per quarter
 - Y Flo needs to have the T shuffle further pre-snap
 - Calder if #9 is on you, block him rather than inside on all edge plays
+- fix POST for Drake B and Oliver
+- change Tsunami back to something simpler
+- Kota 11 means Kota 1 with Jojo and Oliver switched
+- Kota 22 means Kota 2 with Jojo and Oliver switched